5 Simple Ways to Improve Your Relationships With Your Coworkers

 Learn the word no. You should not feel guilty for saying no when people ask you for things, be it your time, your work or your opinion.
 However, again phrasing is important, just barking out the word no is going to be negatively received.
 However, explaining that you’re not able to do X, Y, Z at the moment because of A, B, C is far more likely to get an understanding and positive response.

 4. Set a Good Example

 Sometimes it can feel frustrating to think that you are the only person making any effort in building positive and productive working relationships.
 It can be easy to feel slighted when you make an effort to understand someone else’s perspective when they struggle, yet when you need a little help, you receive harsh words and criticism in return.
 However, when you feel this way you should take a few moments to centre yourself and remind yourself that you are setting an example.

 Leading by example is a recognised and respected leadership method.
 When people see that you are well received, productive and prosperous, they will want to emulate that, and gradually the entire workforce can be lifted up.

 It will all take time but remember you are doing this for your benefit as well as those around you.
 Positive and productive relationships in the workplace will benefit you, in the short and long term.
 In the short term, good working relationships will reduce stress, enhance productivity and instil an overall sense of wellbeing in the workplace.
 In the long term you will develop your reputation as someone who is a pleasure to work with and for, and when an opportunity arises, it will be far more likely that it will go to the person who is benefiting the workplace than to someone who only has a negative impact.

-Practice Five: Accept That There Will Be Some People You Do Not Get On With
+5. Accept That There Will Be Some People You Do Not Get Along With

 You’re never going to be friends with everyone in the workplace, that is not what this article is about.
 This article is teaching you methods and techniques that will allow you to build professional working relationships.
 These relationships may develop into friendships later, but that is entirely up to you.